0Kaz/first-rails-app/README.eng.md

 GOOD LUCK WITH YOUR CHALLENGES ! :raised_hands:	:raised_hands:

-Écrit et édité par 0Kaz
+Written and edited by 0Kaz